CompanyOnTheWorld/craft-ops/README.md

 `project.conf` - This is the main file where you should put custom properties.

-`private.conf` (generated) - This file is where you would store private project data like access keys.
+`private.conf` (optional) - This file is where you would store private project data like access keys.
 You should `.gitignore` this file or encrypt it if you want to share it in the repo.